brunodiego5/MangoRestaurant/README.md

 Those lines of code above will add four products to our database.

+### Azure Image Blob Storage
+For the image storage we are going to use Azure Blob Storage.
+In order to do that you will first need to have an Azure account created.
+Once you have an Azure account created and a subscription up and running (I choose the free trial one for this project), you can create the blob storage.

+To create the blob storage, you will need to follow the following steps:

+1) First navigate to https://portal.azure.com/?quickstart=True#allservices and go to the Storage accounts section.
+In this section you will have to create an storage account to use.

+2) After you go to the Storage accounts section, you will see an icon that says "+Create" click on it move forward to the creation page.

+3) After you fill up all the required fields, you can hit the button "Review+Create" and once the validation passes you have to click on the "Create" button and your storage account will be fully created.

+4) Download the Azure Storage Explorer and authenticate your account.

+5) With your account authenticated, you can navigate to the blob storage and create a container.
+Et voila! you have a container created.

+6) To set the access from the internet you need right click on the create container and select "Set Public Access Level".
+Choose the one that better fits your needs and we are done.

 ### Migrations
 To add a migration, on Package Manager Console, you need to perform the following commands: